-2.1 Topic Models
+A. Topic Models

-Topic models [2] are Bayesian models with fixed-dimensional probability distributions.
+Topic models [12] are Bayesian models with fixeddimensional probability distributions.
 They are originally designed for the text mining task, which aim to discover the hidden topics in the text corpus to assist document clustering or classification.
-Due to their good extendibility and powerful representation, they have been successfully applied to many research areas, including analysis in image [12], video [10], genetics [5] and music [13].
-Among these extensions, author topic models [18, 20, 17] were proposed to infer the hidden topics and author interests.
+Due to their good extendibility and powerful representation, they have been successfully applied to many research areas, including analysis in image [13], video [14], genetics [15] and music [16].
+Among these extensions, author topic models [4], [5], [9] were proposed to infer the hidden topics and author interests.
 The documents are supposed to be generated by its authors according to their interests over the hidden topics.
 This model will be explained with more details in Section 3.

 ATM has attracted a lot of attentions from researchers working in the text mining area, because it provides an elegant way to incorporate the side (in this case, author) information of the documents for topic learning.
-This model can be extend to incorporate other side information of text corpus, such as emotional tags [1], conferences[21] and time stamps [24].
+This model can be extend to incorporate other side information of text corpus, such as emotional tags [7] and conferences[2].

-2.2 Nonparametric Bayesian Learning
+B. Nonparametric Bayesian Learning